 Our World Class Manufacturing programme

-We set improvement targets for every factory and measure their performance against our sustainability performance indicators, to ensure that sustainability is part of what we do each day and that the link between eco-efficiency and better factory performance is clear.
+Within the target setting process, every factory is given improvement targets.
+This helps to measure their performance against our sustainability performance indicators, to ensure that sustainability is part of what we do each day and that the link between eco-efficiency and better factory performance is clear.

-By end-2016, 97 of our manufacturing sites across 28 countries were using 100% renewable grid electricity.
+While we are reducing our energy intensity, we are scaling up our use of renewable energy.
+By the end of 2017, 107 of our manufacturing sites across 35 countries were using 100% renewable grid electricity.
 Where it is not possible to produce our own renewable electricity on our sites, we make direct purchase agreements with large-scale solar or wind installations, and with small-scale hydropower schemes.
-For example, in 2016 around 90% of the electricity used across our factories, distribution centres and offices in Mexico has been produced from wind power.
+For example, in 2017 around 82% of the electricity used across our factories, distribution centres and offices in Mexico has been produced from wind power.